-In November 2023, the FASB issued Accounting Standards Update (ASU) No. 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures which will require companies to disclose significant segment expenses that are regularly provided to the chief operating decision maker ("CODM").
+In November 2023, the FASB issued Accounting Standards Update (ASU) No. 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures which will require companies to disclose significant segment expenses that are regularly provided to the CODM.
 The pronouncement is effective for annual filings for the year ended December 31, 2024.
-The Company is still assessing the impact of the adoption of this standard but does not expect it to have a material impact on its results of operations, financial position or cash flows.
+The adoption of this guidance did not have a material impact in the consolidated financial statements of the Company.
+See Note 14 - Segment Reporting for further information.

-On December 14, 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures which applies to all entities subject to income taxes.
-The standard requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
-The standard is intended to provide more detailed income tax disclosures.
-For public business entities (PBEs), the new requirements will be effective for annual periods beginning after December 15, 2024.
-The guidance will be applied on a prospective basis with the option to apply the standard retrospectively.
+In December 2023, the FASB issued Accounting Standards Update (ASU) No. 2023-09, Income Taxes (Topic 740), Improvements to Income Tax Disclosures which will require companies to make additional income tax disclosures.
+The pronouncement is effective for annual filings for the year ended December 31, 2025.
 The Company is still assessing the impact of the adoption of this standard but does not expect it to have a material impact on its results of operations, financial position or cash flows.